 In your home, you need to ensure your smoke detectors and fire extinguishers are working properly.
 Each month, you should inspect your fire extinguishers to ensure they’re ready for use.
 You should inspect the seals, look for damage, and check that the pressure is within the correct range.
 Refill or replace fire extinguishers as needed.
 Annually, you should change the batteries in residential smoke detectors.

 If you maintain a business, you also need to ensure your smoke detectors, fire alarm system, sprinkler system, and fire extinguishers are inspected and maintained regularly.
 Depending on the system, components may need to be inspected weekly, monthly, semiannually, and/or annually, depending upon National Fire Protection Association schedules.
 These systems must be inspected by a qualified contractor.

-FormLink Systems offers easy-to-use fire and life safety inspection software to help our customers complete timely inspections and maintenance on their fire protection systems (such as fire alarm systems, fire sprinkler systems, and/or fire extinguishers) to ensure the safety of their employees and property.
+FormLink Systems offers easy-to-use Fire Inspection Software to help our customers complete timely inspections and maintenance on their fire protection systems (such as fire alarm systems, fire sprinkler systems, and/or fire extinguishers) to ensure the safety of their employees and property.
 Our web-based software helps simplify the process, replaces costly paper-based inspections, and provides real-time data with on-demand reports.

 For more information about how FormLink Systems software can help your business stay protected from a potential fire throughout the year, contact us today at 844-367-6565.

 FormLink Systems wishes you a fun and festive holiday season that’s safe from potential fire hazards!